ganorberg/data-structures-javascript/README.md

 ### Space complexity vs auxiliary space

 When I describe space complexity in this library, I am only referring to the *extra* space the algorithm uses with respect to the input size.
 I do not include the space used by the input.
 The formal definition for this is auxiliary space, although I prefer the term space complexity.
 For example, I would describe methods that modify every element of an array in-place as having O(1) space complexity because extra space is not required.

+### Space complexity does not include call stack

+My space complexities refer to heap memory consumed rather than call stack space consumed.
+Call stack space is typically (logN) for depth-first search on trees and O(N) to traverse linear structures with recursive calls that aren't tail-call optimized.